jevuu/browser-laptop/docs/style.md

 #### Having to parse integers

 Sometimes you'll have to get the number of a given property written in pixels.
-You're incouraged of parsing that value instead of creating a new class:
+You're encouraged to parse that value instead of creating a new class:

 ```js
 // global.js